 - Consent.
 We will retain information until you withdraw consent.

 - Legitimate interest.
 We will retain information for as long as you engage with our website, content or emails, and for a 12 month period from the date of your last engagement with Iris, 383 or Canvas.

 Information will be disposed of by erasing the records from our systems.
-It may exist in backup systems for up to 28 days before being removed completely, but it will not be accessed or processed in any way.
+It may exist in backup systems for up to 90 days before being removed completely, but it will not be accessed or processed.

 Your data protection rights